 - The bash script checks server load.
 If the load is above some threshold then it skips deleting the local cache, so during periods of high load the cache lives for longer.

 Our MySQL server also got its own 64Gb Ram, SSD server.
-This server is optimised to handle MySQL and as that’s its only task, and combined with w3 total cache and cloudflare on the front end it did amazingly well.
+This server is optimised to handle MySQL and as that’s its only task, and combined with w3 total cache and Cloudflare on the front end it did amazingly well.

-As I’ve mentioned, cloudflare sits right in the front and handles a lot of the traffic.
+As I’ve mentioned, Cloudflare sits right in the front and handles a lot of the traffic.
 Because I’ve scripted our application to send timeouts based on server load we manage to keep our pages fresh, but balance freshness against up time during peak load times.

 Cloudflare is great for caching but also for giving edge locations closer to our users than our data centre.

 The result was that during certain peaks the server load peaked at about 1.8.
-That’s really high but it should also be noted that that was in the beginning where we were still making adjustments and having to clear caches a bit more than we would have liked.
+That’s really high but it should also be noted that that was at the beginning where we were still making adjustments and having to clear caches a bit more than we would have liked.
 In spite of the load the site kept working well and remained fast throughout, so all round we had smiles on our faces!

 If we found we were hitting breaking points it would have been really simple to set up a few web servers on AWS with a couple of HAProxy load balancers.
-Our load balancers would point to our servers and cloudflare would point to our load balancers.
+Our load balancers would point to our servers and Cloudflare would point to our load balancers.

-If we really felt like the database was the bottle neck (which it usually is) we could have set up load balanced mysql servers with HAProxy too.
+If we really felt like the database was the bottleneck (which it usually is) we could have set up load balanced MySQL servers with HAProxy too.
 This is something I’m sure we’ll need to revisit as the site grows its user base.